vikingdata/articles/tools/automation/ansible/ansible_read_from_file.md

 * * *
 <a name=e></a>Explanation
 -----
-The purpose is to read variables or data from a file to do something.
-Copy a file, download a url or other.
-A
+The purpose is urls from a file to download other files.

 * Remove and make the test directory.
 * Download the file which contains a list of files to download.